julianwachholz/django-sqids/README.md

 - Proxy the internal model `pk` field without storing the value in the database.
 - Allows lookups and filtering by sqid string.
 - Can be used as sort key
-- Allows specifying a salt, min_length and alphabet globally
+- Allows specifying a min_length and alphabet globally
-- Supports custom salt, min_length, and alphabet per field
+- Supports custom min_length, and alphabet per field
 - Supports Django REST Framework Serializers
 - Supports exact ID searches in Django Admin when field is specified in search_fields.
 - Supports common filtering lookups, such as __iexact, __contains, __icontains, though matching is the same as __exact.